 - Ask Uncle Sam.
 Financial help is a huge part of your college planning resources.
 Making sure that you are financially secure to send your child off to college is a massive factor.
 When it comes to buying resources, accommodation and their overall education, it is important that you can pay for this.
 This is why some parents have opted to look into the idea of life insurance.
 It may sound very dramatic when it comes to financing college, but in life, you just never know what will happen.
 If anything was to happen to a parent of yours, with this insurance, they will know that they have left something there for you to continue your education.
 With this said, there are other ways that you can help get financially stable before attending college.
 You may want to check out sites like www.moneyexpert.com for more information surrounding this type of insurance and what parents can do for the future of your children.

-Federal student aid can help you determine which loans, scholarships and other financial aid is available.
+Federal student aid can help you determine which loans, scholarships and other financial aid is available, so don’t worry if you constantly find yourself thinking about how much your borrowing limits for student loans are going to be.
+Financial help is available to you to ensure that you can live comfortably whilst you’re at college, without having to worry about how much you’ve got left to spend.
 One of the most common college readiness activities for high school students involves filling out the Free Application for Federal Student Aid (FAFSA) form.
 For many high school students, their college planning resources start with FAFSA, simply because the financial part of the college equation determines how other planning resources will come into play.